MQ-software-carpentry/intro-active-data-management/_episodes/01-introduction.md

 # Objectives

+* {BRIAN: Is this objectives of the whole workshop or just this episode?}

 # Shared editable document

-> ## Ice-breaker:
+> ## Ice-breaker
 >
-> 1. Get to know your fellow participants (either in one group or breakout rooms)
+> 1. Get to know your fellow participants (either in one group or breakout rooms).
->    1. "What... is your name?"
+>    1. "What is your name?"
->    1. "What... is your quest?"
+>    1. "What is your quest?" {BRIAN: I don't understand this question}
->    1. You need to figure out the third question.
-Options include: Favourite colour, airspeed of an unladen swallow, most recent research paper they found interesting?
+>    1. The third question is up to you.
+If you are stuck, ptions could include: "What is your favourite colour and why?", "What is the airspeed of an unladen swallow?" or "What is most recent research paper they found interesting?"
-> 1. Give us a two sentence summary of one of your fellow participants that you met during the icebreaker in the etherpad.
+> 1. Write a two sentence summary of one of your fellow participants that you met during the icebreaker in the etherpad.
-{: .challenge}

 > ## Jargon busting
 > This exercise is an opportunity to begin to ask questions and to get a firmer grasp on the concepts around research data management.
 >
 > In pairs, look at the list of terms here: [link to etherpad]
 >
->* uplaod/download
+>* upload/download
 >* data movement
 >* cloud storage
 >* cloud computing